 And that’s exactly what happened, which is why the agile manifesto was born.

-Suddenly, autonomy and ownership become center stage for all teams within the organization, not only at management or C-levels.
+Suddenly, autonomy and ownership become centre stage for all teams within the organization, not only at management or C-levels.

 Sooner or later the traditional organizational structure starts crumbling and with that, the silos.
 A restructure and/or reorganization becomes necessary as Jason Bloomberg points out in his post on digital transformations.